fbpx

 Having been an early adopter of rules-based machine translation, SAP decided several years ago to switch to statistical machine translation and hired a small team of experts.
 An external vendor supported them with the infrastructure, because they wanted to build momentum around rolling out MT but were not quite ready to manage it in-house right away.

-Today, SAP has been working with NMT for the last 2-3 years, which is set up and managed internally.
+Today, SAP has been working with NMT for several years, which is set up and managed internally.
 Extensive translation memories were used to help train the engines.
 After the engines were trained, SAP NMT engine quality was compared to major brand engines and found to be superior for SAP domain translations.
 While public MT solutions may still provide better output for very general texts, SAP has a very specific terminology and style, which is what necessitates the internal management of the MT engine training.

 The decision of whether to provide post-editing or not depends on the use case and the related quality requirements.
 For some cases, the team is investigating posting raw MT wherever it would not risk potential legal or regulatory issues.